MatthieuDartiailh/bytecode/doc/api.rst

    It is possible to use concrete instructions (:class:`ConcreteInstr`) in blocks, but abstract instructions (:class:`Instr`) are preferred.

-   Only the last instruction can have a jump, and the jump target must be a basic block (:class:`BasicBlock`).
+   Only the last instruction can have a jump argument, and the jump argument must be a basic block (:class:`BasicBlock`).

    Labels (:class:`Label`) must not be used in blocks.